 - Electrical issue.

-Electrical malfunctions should be inspected immediately to avoid a fire.
-If you notice burning plastic when your air conditioner is on, turn it off and call us at 715-504-0533 without delay.
+Electrical issues should be examined quickly to prevent a fire.
+If you smell burning plastic when your air conditioner is operating, switch it off and call us at 715-504-0533 immediately.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there may be mold flourishing in your air conditioner or ductwork.
+A strong ammonia odor means there may be mold present within your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold makes.

 How to Repair It

 Mycotoxins are hazardous to your wellness.
-That’s why it’s important to have a specialist like Point Heating & Cooling look at your air conditioner and ductwork and clean it when recommended.
+That’s why it’s important to have a professional like Point Heating & Cooling look at your air conditioner and ductwork and clean it when necessary.

-Our Pros Can Get Rid of Weird Air Conditioner Smells Quickly
+Our Specialists Can Get Rid of Weird Air Conditioner Smells Fast.

-You deserve to be cozy in your residence and shouldn’t have an air conditioner that smells bad.
-When you need relief from your noxious air conditioner, give us a call at 715-504-0533.
-We’ll figure out the issue quickly and resolve it at a reasonable.
+You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
+When you are seeking relief from your noxious air conditioner, reach us at 715-504-0533.
+We’ll figure out the problem quickly and fix it at a competitive.